SeaDve/Kooha/README.md

 ### Recording specific window

-Due to flickering, this has been disabled by default, but can be enabled through `KOOHA_EXPERIMENTAL` env var.
+Due to flickering, this has been disabled by default.

+### Recording multiple sources

+Due to performance degradation, this has been disabled by default.

 ## 📋 Runtime Requirements